MinchinWeb/openttd-wmdot/ReadMe.txt

         little bit of money.

 == Version History =======================================================
-Version 13 [2014-03-10]
+Version 14 [2016-08-29]
-    Updated to MetaLibrary v.8
+    Fix a bug in Operation Hibernia where there are oil wells near the destination oil refinery.

 See the attached CHANGELOG.txt for full version history.

 == Roadmap ===============================================================
 These are features I hope to add to WmDOT shortly.
 However, this is
     subject to change without notice.
-However, I am open to suggestions! v14 Ship Pathfinder improvements v15 Provide streetcar service in towns v16 Provide inter-city valuables transportation v17 Bring water and food to towns in the desert and above the snowline to help them grow
+However, I am open to suggestions! v15 Ship Pathfinder improvements v16 Provide streetcar service in towns v17 Provide inter-city valuables transportation v18 Bring water and food to towns in the desert and above the snowline to help them grow

 == Known Issues ==========================================================